jrengdahl/H503/README.txt

 -- ETM trace port

 When this chip first became available in early March of 2023, it was in stock at Mouser for $4.33, and I was able to obtain a few.
-More recently I see that they are out of stock with availability nearly a year out.
+As of March 2024 they are available in small quantities from Digikey, directly from ST Micro, and some other suppliers.
 Try findchips.com to search for availability.
 Often such chips are more easily available on a Nucleo board (although the Nucleo boards do not have trace connectors).

 The spec clock for the H503 is 250 Hz.
 It seems to run reliably up to 350 MHz, and sometimes 400 MHz, at room temperature, and not using all the chip's features.
 YMMV.

 THE FIRMWARE